ONE-RANDOM-HUMAN/STRO4K/README.md

 STRO4K 2.0 is available in the `version_2.0` branch.
 It does not have the extra features of STRO4K 1.0 due to size limitations.

+STRO4K 2.1 is available in the `version_2.1` branch.
+It displays the evaluation, but does not support resetting the engine state due to size limitations.

 ## Building
 STRO4K has only been tested to build on Linux systems.
 Building STRO4K requires `nasm`, `xz` and [`sstrip`](https://github.com/aunali1/super-strip).
 A script is provided which attempts to download `sstrip` and build STRO4K.